CelineDknp/ICSMEArtefact/README.md

 - `-thread N`: this allows you to specify how many threads you want to run in parallel for the performance testing.
 By default, a single thread is used.
 To run with 4 threads for example, write `-thread 4`.
 This also speeds up significantly the time needed to compute the performance tests.
 - `-runs M`: this allows you to modify the number of runs (repetitions of the parsing) for each file.
 The default number is 20, as used in our paper.
 To reduce this to 10 for example, write `-runs 10`.

->Note that, if you are running on the VM, there is only 2 available CPU threads and 4Go of memory, so we advise to be careful with how many threads you create.
+>Note that, if you are running on the VM, there are only 2 available CPU threads and 4Go of memory, so we advise to be careful with how many threads you create.
 If your computer is powerful enough, you can change the settings in VirtualBox.

-For example, run `python3 src/perf_test_fuzzy.py TestFiles/pytest -dir output_file.csv -batch` to get the performances for parsing our test suite.
+For example, run `python3 src/perf_test_fuzzy.py TestFiles/pytest -dir output_file.csv -batch` to get the performance for parsing our test suite.

 ## Performance tests used in our paper